Lewistown, Maryland: 2020 census

 Note: the US Census treats Hispanic/Latino as an ethnic category.
 This table excludes Latinos from the racial categories and assigns them to a separate category.
 Hispanics/Latinos can be of any race.

+Education

+It is in Frederick County Public Schools.

+School zoning is as follows: It is zoned to Lewistown Elementary School, Thurmont Middle School, and Catoctin High School.